intersystems/samples-FHIR-resource-repository/README.md

 By the end of this exercise, you should be able to:

 *   Set up a FHIR resource repository using InterSystems IRIS for Health™
-*   Use the open-source Synthea™ tool to generate synthetic patient data
 *   Use a REST client to manually interact with the FHIR server via FHIR RESTful API
 *   Set up a simple web-based FHIR app to retrieve and display data from the FHIR repository